Michael James (quilt artist): Digital quilts

-In the late 1990s, James became increasingly involved with activities at the University of Nebraska in Lincoln.
+In the late 1990s, James became increasingly involved with activities at the University of Nebraska–Lincoln.
 He served on the inaugural advisory board of the International Quilt Study Center & Museum, (now the International Quilt Museum) which was founded at the university in 1997.
 In 1999 he was offered a full-time position as a senior lecturer in the Department of Textiles, Clothing and Design (now the Department of Textiles, Merchandising and Fashion Design).
 This opportunity promised a means to integrate art theory and fabric construction in a collegiate textile program.
 In 2000 he relocated to Lincoln, Nebraska, and began teaching in the fall semester.
 Over the course of nearly twenty years on that faculty, he taught a range of courses including foundation design, textile design, and quilt studies.

-In early 2002, the textile department at the University of Nebraska acquired a Mimaki TX-1600X digital textile printer that could print reactive dyes on fabric up to 60 inches wide.
+In early 2002, the textile department at the University of Nebraska–Lincoln acquired a Mimaki TX-1600X digital textile printer that could print reactive dyes on fabric up to 60 inches wide.
 Access to this technology motivated James to take his work in a new direction.
 He experimented with digital imagery and produced fabric using images from scanned hard copy or from photographs.
 He modified these images using Adobe Photoshop® and Illustrator®.

 James became chairperson of the Department of Textiles, Merchandising and Fashion Design in 2005, a position that he held until his retirement in early 2020.
 Despite his increased academic responsibilities, he maintained an active studio practice with the help of assistants.
 In a 2010 article reviewing the exhibition, "Hand Craft: A Decade of Digital Quilts", at Metropolitan Community College near Omaha, Kent Wolgamott, arts columnist for the Lincoln Journal Star, noted that a decade after James had moved to Nebraska, he had created nearly 100 quilts using digitally-developed fabric.